ai-foundations-project/How-humans-taught-machines-to-think/README.md

-# 📖 How Humans Taught Machines to Think
+# 📖 It Started With One Neuron

 This open-access educational book is authored by an 8th-grade student researcher, Anshita Gupta, under the guidance of adult mentors, AI researchers, and practitioners.
 It provides a safe and welcoming learning environment for young AI explorers.